The Microsoft 365 Security Landscape in 2026

 Azure AD Identity Protection

-Configure Identity Protection to automatically block high-risk sign-ins and require password reset plus MFA for high-risk users.
-These automated responses contain threats in seconds rather than waiting for SOC analyst investigation that may take hours.
+Configure Identity Protection to automatically block high-risk sign-ins.
+It also requires a password reset and multi-factor authentication (MFA) for high-risk users.
+These automated actions address threats in seconds, which is much faster than waiting for a SOC analyst investigation that can take hours.

 Email Security: Microsoft Defender for Office 365